iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 - Plots TPR vs FPR at Different Classification `Thresholds`
 - If Threshold is near to `1.0` or `100%`: **Classifications** gets more **Accurate**.

+> ROC helps to Understand **Characteristics** of Curve by plotting TPR on Y Axis and FPR on X Axis at different Classification **Thresholds**.

 ![ROC](Image/ROC.svg)

 <h3 name='auc'>8.
 AUC | Area Under ROC Curve</h3>

-- Shows the `Performance` of a Classification Model across all Classification `Thresholds`.
+- Helps to Understand the `Performance` of a Classification Model across all Classification `Thresholds`.
 - AUC = 1.0 ( **Perfect** Classifier ) | AUC > 0.75 ( **Good** Classifier ) | AUC : **50%** ( **Bad** Classifier ) | AUC < 0.5 ( **Worst** Classifier )

 ![AUC](Image/AUC.png)